slashrsm/memcache/README.txt

 set unless overridden in settings.php.

   $settings['memcache']['options'] = [
-    Memcached::OPT_COMPRESSION => FALSE,
+    Memcached::OPT_COMPRESSION => TRUE,
     Memcached::OPT_DISTRIBUTION => Memcached::DISTRIBUTION_CONSISTENT,
   ];

 These are as follows:

- * Turn off compression, as this takes more CPU cycles than it's worth for most users
+ * Turn on compression, as this allows more data to be stored and in turn should result in less evictions.
  * Turn on consistent distribution, which allows you to add/remove servers easily